dhaasler/madcubapy/docs/source/utils/geometry.rst

 The :func:`~madcubapy.utils.get_angular_offset_points` and
-:func:`~madcubapy.utils.get_physical_offset_points` functions let the user get the coordinates of a point or set of points as angular or physical offset with respect to a reference point.
+:func:`~madcubapy.utils.get_physical_offset_points` functions let the user get the coordinates of a point or set of points as angular or physical (providing a distance) offset with respect to a reference point.

 >>> from madcubapy.io import MadcubaMap
 >>> from madcubapy.utils import get_angular_offset_points